 Another reason vesting doesn't match up with our ICO is the timeline.
 In most ICOs, tokens are sold to fund a project and then later those same tokens are used within that project.
 In our ICO, HoloTokens are being sold as stand-ins that get exchanged for our own custom currency when our ecosystem launches a few months after the ICO.
 It wouldn't make sense to have the team's HoloTokens have a 2-year vesting period when they need to be traded in for Holo fuel after only 6 months.

-If you don't feel comfortable investing in Holo because there's no vesting on the team's tokens, I'd understand.
-In the end, the most important thing is that you're investing your money in ways you're comfortable with.
+If you don't feel comfortable participating in the Holo ICO because there's no vesting on the team's tokens, I'd understand.
+In the end, the most important thing is that you're using your money in ways you're comfortable with.

 But vesting isn't a one-size-fits-all solution to magically make an ICO safe.
 For an ICO like ours which isn't typical in almost any way, we've had to take the default patterns other ICOs follow and turn them on their heads to create an ethical ICO that strongly represents our values and works towards the goals we hold.